PecanProject/betydb-data-access/API.md

 **These each return a list of yields together with information from the associated tables--including the species table--for each yield.
 Thus, this query will show the same species information multiple times--once for each yield.**

-**An alternative way of extracting the same information in a different format is**
+**An alternative way of extracting the same information in a different format is:**

     https://www.betydb.org/species.json?genus=Miscanthus&include[]=yields
     https://www.betydb.org/species.json?genus=Miscanthus&species=sinensis&include[]=yields